-Other expenses directly associated with the facility of \$353,412 are capitalized and are amortized to profit or loss over the commitment term on an effective interest rate basis.
+Other expenses directly associated with the facility of \$466,000 (2015: \$353,000) are offset against the carrying value of the debt and are amortized to profit or loss over the commitment term on an effective interest rate basis.

 The facility is secured by way of fixed and floating charges over the assets and undertakings of Mainstay Medical Limited, and the Mortgage Debenture includes customary terms and conditions.
 In addition, Mainstay Medical International plc has created a first fixed charge in favor of IPF over its present and future shares held in Mainstay Medical Limited.